-While it is possible to stretch and exercise without any devices, adding props and tools can significantly increase your safety and effectiveness.
-Props or tools can help people new to this method of stretching ease safely into a practice.
+While stretching and exercising without devices is possible, adding props and tools can significantly increase your safety and effectiveness.
+Props or tools can help people new to this method of stretching ease safely into their own practice.

 The links below are all to amazon.com.
 I am a user of amazon.com and am also an affiliate.
 So, if you choose to buy the products by clicking on the pictures below, it will support my business, and I appreciate that greatly!

-The best therapy balls are dense, but have some give when you press into them.
-They also have a “sticky” opposed to a slippery surface, so they do not easily slip away from you when you lean into them.
+The best therapy balls are dense but have some give when you press into them.
+They also have a “sticky” surface instead of slippery, so they do not easily slip away from you when you lean into them.
 Using balls that are too hard is not safe for many people and can damage tissues.
 Balls that are too soft, such as tennis balls, are not as effective and more difficult to use.
-It is also best to find a set of therapy balls that come in a pair and includes a bag or pouch so they can be used together or individually.
-This allows more options in your stretching routine.
+It is also best to find a set of therapy balls that come in a pair and include a bag or pouch so they can be used together or individually.
+The pouch allows more options in your stretching routine.

 The ActiveProZone therapy ball is also in my toolkit.
 I recommend this set for larger people.
 They are slightly larger (2.75 inches), but still come in set with a mesh bag for using together or individually.

 If you really want to get into rolling, I love this set and keep it handy at home.
 It provides many different sizes of therapy balls.
 The smaller sizes are great for using with the feet, hands, arms, and along the edges of the shoulder blades.
 It also includes a larger, softer ball which is great for very tender areas.
 The downside of this set is that there are not two balls of the same size to use together.

 This ball is much larger and softer and is a great starter ball if your tissues are very sensitive.
 If you are using them for your low back, you may want two.